The Definitive how to clean your grill Guide

 By now, your grates and flavorizer bars should have been soaking for at least half an hour.
 Take them out and give them another scrub with your wire brush – the soak should have dislodged some more of those carbon deposits.

 At this point, you can use your poultice of white vinegar and baking soda on anything particularly stubborn.
 No need to overdo it – a little goes a long way!
 When you’re happy with how everything is looking, give all the parts a final rinse and dry.
 Any cast iron components, such as some barbecue grates, need to be dried off extra-thoroughly to avoid rusting.
+If your grate does get rusty, you can check out our guide to fixing rusty grates.

 7. Inspect your grill